balu835/rewardPointsSummary/README.md

-# rewardPointsSummary
+# Reward Points Summary
-To Calculate Reward Points summary for a given customer
+Calculates Reward Points summary for a given customer with the given instructions mentioned below.

 Assignment and Instructions:
 ----------------------------